 There are also calming collars available, which uses pheromone technology.
 The Pheromone is a scent that a mother dog uses with her puppies, and is said to help dogs with anxiety issues.
 Adaptil makes several options from collars to sprays, to room diffusers.

 If your dogs firework anxiety is severe and the natural products don’t help, then talk with your vet so they can prescribe something stronger.

 8. Watch what your dog eats

 Celebrating our nation comes hand in hand with parties and picinics.
 But not all people foods are safe for our dogs.
 Alcohol, chocolate and other foods can be toxic to your dog.

 9. Clean up debris

 The day after any firework displays, check your yard for any debris.
 Even if you don’t personally light any fireworks, the residue can end up in your yard from neighbors.

 And remember, it’s not just the firework display at 9:30 that is going to scare your dog.
-It’s your neighbors blowing off the unexpected fireworks that will scare your pup too!
-If your dog does run away, use ourLOST DOG poster template.
+It’s the neighbors blowing off the unexpected fireworks that will scare your pup too!

 P.S.
 If you have any great tips that work for you and your dog, please comment below and share so others can help their dogs that have fireworks anxiety.